fartg/rbxcat/README.md

 ![image](https://github.com/fartg/rbxcat/assets/70608092/ebc4de3e-90a4-4687-a5a4-7c05539ac0a3)

-This will allow a client to contact our server and say let's spend some money!
+This will allow a client to contact our server and say let's spend some money.

 Let's add a new controller to handle this remote event.
 In `game.ServerScriptService.rbxcat.Controllers`, make a new server script called "Money".

 ![image](https://github.com/fartg/rbxcat/assets/70608092/09c9b769-ddd9-4ee2-87fb-16fd9856d2ff)

-Now we can populate it with how we want our Spend event to work!
+Now we can populate it with how we want our Spend event to work.

-First, you want to define what Events the controller will deal with and then require your newly-made money handler so we can access the functions!
+First, you want to define what Events the controller will deal with and then require your newly-made money handler so we can access the functions.
 ```lua
 local Events = game.ReplicatedStorage.Events.Money;
 local MoneyHandler = require(game.ServerStorage.rbxcat.Modules.Handlers.Money);